Royal Society of Antiquaries of Ireland: Irish antiquarianism and archaeology in the 1840s

-The Society's foundation was no doubt influenced by the general revival of interest in ancient Irish antiquities and history which the Ordnance Survey had sparked off.
+The society's foundation was no doubt influenced by the general revival of interest in ancient Irish antiquities and history which the Ordnance Survey had sparked off.
 George Petrie (1790–1866), who had been actively involved in the OS was also revitalising the Antiquities Committee of the Royal Irish Academy, and opening up critically sound debate on early Christian buildings in Ireland with the publication of his book The Ecclesiastical Architecture of Ireland: An Essay on the Origins and Uses of the Round Towers of Ireland, in 1845.
-Nevertheless, it was a time of increasing danger for the heritage of Ireland, as the Irish language suffered severe setbacks after the Famine of the 1840s, and was vanishing from County Kilkenny even around the time the Society was establishing itself.
+Nevertheless, it was a time of increasing danger for the heritage of Ireland, as the Irish language suffered severe setbacks after the Famine of the 1840s, and was vanishing from County Kilkenny even around the time the society was establishing itself.
 As superstitious beliefs died out, people became less cautious of destroying the field monuments such as raths and stone circles, which hitherto had been avoided in cultivation of the land.
 Meanwhile, many of the standing buildings were in increasing danger from the effects of rain and frost, as much as from wanton vandalism.

 Conservation

-The Society's early aims therefore included the conservation of endangered buildings, and they carried out valuable work at Clonmacnoise, County Offaly, Jerpoint Cistercian Abbey, County Kilkenny and St. Francis Abbey in Kilkenny city.
+The society's early aims therefore included the conservation of endangered buildings, and they carried out valuable work at Clonmacnoise, County Offaly, Jerpoint Cistercian Abbey, County Kilkenny and St. Francis Abbey in Kilkenny city.
 However, with the passing of the Church Temporalities Act in 1869, many of these structures came to be vested in the Board of Works, which then took over the duty of conserving them, appointing Thomas Newenham Deane Inspector of National Monuments in March 1875.
-This relieved the Society of its responsibilities in active preservation of buildings, although it continued to participate by drawing the Board's attention to individual cases.
+This relieved the society of its responsibilities in active preservation of buildings, although it continued to participate by drawing the board's attention to individual cases.

 Museum

-The Society's interest in preservation was also reflected in the museum it built up of objects donated by various members, as well as those objects found during the archaeological excavations it carried out itself.
-Many items from the Museum subsequently became part of the collections of the National Museum of Ireland.
+The society's interest in preservation was also reflected in the museum it built up of objects donated by various members, as well as those objects found during the archaeological excavations it carried out itself.
+Many items from the museum subsequently became part of the collections of the National Museum of Ireland.

 Preservation through illustration

-The Society achieved its aim of illustration of antiquities, not only through the published Journal, which from its creation contained both lithographs and engravings (and later photographs), but also by a comprehensive effort to photograph the antiquities of the 32 counties of Ireland.
+The society achieved its aim of illustration of antiquities, not only through the published journal, which from its creation contained both lithographs and engravings (and later photographs), but also by a comprehensive effort to photograph the antiquities of the 32 counties of Ireland.

 Publications

-The RSAI publishes an peer-reviewed Journal, generally abbreviated as JRSAI.
+The RSAI publishes a peer-reviewed journal, generally abbreviated as JRSAI.
 A volume appears each year, but this is often published in a 1st and a 2nd part.
-The parts can however be ignored for the purposes of citation as pages are numbered continuously through the volume.
+The parts can, however, be ignored for the purposes of citation as pages are numbered continuously through the volume.
 The volumes are numbered consecutively or by series.
-The volume that appeared in 1921 for example is numbered consecutively as 51 but is also known as volume XI of the VIth series.
+The volume that appeared in 1921, for example, is numbered consecutively as 51 but is also known as volume XI of the VIth series.

 Governance

-The affairs of the Society are conducted by the elected President, Officers and Council (all of whose services are voluntary).
+The affairs of the society are conducted by the elected president, officers and council (all of whose services are voluntary).